jarvist/HollowMountainII-2007to2012/2011/2011-Master.md

 down the initial slope, getting into increasingly poor rock as he went.

-Giving that up as a lost cause, D and J both descended Big Rock to have a look from lower down.
+Giving that up as a lost cause, D and J both descended *Big Rock Candy Mountain* to have a look from lower down.
  It became rapidly clear that that would have been the right thing to do in the first place, with, it seemed, only a few bolts needed to reach and then protect a ledge route around to the bottom of the window.
  It
-also became clear that the window wasn't a window at all, but a seemingly complete parallel shaft, only divided from the bottom of Big Rock by a ~10-15m high wall at the bottom, with no visible division any higher up - the 'window' seen had been an illusion caused by looking across from high up Big Rock, where an intervening overhang on the right hand wall had played the part of the top of the window.
+also became clear that the window wasn't a window at all, but a seemingly complete parallel shaft, only divided from the bottom of *Big Rock Candy Mountain* by a \textasciitilde 10-15 m high wall at the bottom, with no visible division any higher up - the 'window' seen had been an illusion caused by looking across from high up *Big Rock Candy Mountain*, where an intervening overhang on the right hand wall had played the part of the top of the window.
- It wasn't obvious how far down any parallel shaft might go beyond the wall, since all that could really be seen from any suitably high vantage points was blackness, but it did seem that the parallel shaft was a good size in terms of diameter, maybe larger than big rock itself.
+ It wasn't obvious how far down any parallel shaft might go beyond the wall, since all that could really be seen from any suitably high vantage points was blackness, but it did seem that the parallel shaft was a good size in terms of diameter, maybe larger than *big rock Candy Mountain* itself.

 On arrival at the bottom, the dividing wall was examined from below, but no easy climbing routes were seen.